 Interlibrary Loan is a library-to-library lending service.
-If the UGF Library does not have an item that you need for your research, the library can borrow it for you from another library.
+If the Providence Library does not have an item that you need for your research, the library can borrow it for you from another library.
 Returnable items usually arrive in less then 5 days, but it's best to allow at least 10 days.
 The lending library may send books via UPS, Fed-EX or USPS.
-Articles may be sent via e-mail, fax and USPS.
+Articles are usually sent via e-mail..

 If material is lost or overdue, the patron is responsible for overdue fines or replacement costs levied by the lending library.
 The library assesses an overdue fine of 50¢ per day for interlibrary loan materials.